psholtz/MIT-SICP/Recitations-F2007/Recitation-06/clojure/README.md

 Contains worked solutions expressed in Clojure.

 Clojure (obviously) allows both Lisp-style programming, but it also accomodates a more "Clojure-esque" style of programming, which we call the "Joy" style in reference to the "Joy of Clojure" programming book.
+We use two separate namespaces, one for each programming style, and give two separate sets of solutions for the questions.

 Working Definitions
 -------------------